Roy Rogers Restaurants: 1997-present: CKE, Imasco, Plamondon Companies

 In 1997, CKE Restaurants acquired Hardee's from Imasco, but Imasco retained the Roy Rogers trademark and franchise system.
 The Riese family, which owned 18 Roy Rogers restaurants, sued CKE Restaurants and Imasco for $10 million in 1997, claiming the Roy Rogers chain has been destroyed through "a series of marketing errors of epic proportions."

 Imasco sold Roy Rogers to Plamondon Enterprises (now Plamondon Companies) in 2002, after three years of negotiation.
 Roy Rogers was relaunched as Roy Rogers Franchise Company, LLC.
 Plamondon had already opened the first new Roy Rogers restaurant in Frederick, Maryland, in 2000.
 At the time of the sale, there were 63 existing Roy Rogers franchises in nine states.

 In 2021, Roy Rogers announced a strategy to build concentrically out of core markets in the Mid-Atlantic, like Maryland, Virginia, West Virginia, and Pennsylvania.
 The growth circle would slowly get bigger and include New York, the Eastern Seaboard, and states like Ohio, Tennessee, Florida, Texas, Louisiana, Mississippi, Alabama, and Georgia.
 The next year, the company announced a new partnership with One Holland Corporation restaurant group and planned to open 10 new Roy Rogers locations over the next six years in the Cincinnati metropolitan area.
 The new locations would be in Hamilton, Butler, and Clermont counties in Southwest Ohio; Boone, Kenton, and Campbell counties in Northern Kentucky; and Dearborn County in Southeast Indiana.
 Despite these plans, a spokesperson for One Holland Corp. says that none will be opened after the Cleves, Ohio, location, failed their expectations and closed in September 2024 after opening in February of the previous year.

-In 2025, Roy Rogers announced plans to open a third location in Leesburg, Virginia, where it already has a strong presence.
-The restaurant is set to open later this year.
-It's already opened a new location in Cherry Hill, New Jersey on June 25.
-It's the chain's return to the South Jersey area since the 1990s.
+In 2025, Roy Rogers will open a third location in Leesburg, Virginia, where it has already has a strong presence as well as one in Cherry Hill, New Jersey.